The Low-Friction Pricing Playbook for Early Startups

-How much should a startup charge for their product?
+How much should you charge for your product?
 Simple.
 The right amount.
-The right amount is the one that’s clear, straightforward, & predictable.
-No surprises, no games. (𝕏)
+The right amount is the one that's clear, straightforward, & predictable.
+No surprises, no games.
+More right than wrong.

 Just get your first wave of customers in the door paying an equitable price, as quickly and simply as possible.
 No drama.
 Don't overthink it.